12 Best Wood for Shelves: Pros and Cons of Each

 In general, here are some shelving materials to avoid:

-Particleboard: Particle board is made from wooden shavings, waste wood parts when timbering, and other unused parts of trees made into wood wool and mixed with glue.
-Heat and pressure are applied to the mixture and then, it is dried.
+Particleboard: Particle board is made from wooden shavings, sawdust, waste wood chips when timbering, and other unused parts of trees and mixed synthetic resin and glue.
+Heat and pressure are applied to the mixture, formed into sheets and then, it is dried.

 This engineered lumber cannot withstand a heavy load and may sag in a short time of use.
 Although it is cheap, you will need a replacement frequently.
 It can also break and cause damage to whatever you are putting on it.